dhiltonp/pop/docs/source/book/patterns.rst

 =============

 The spine pattern defines the startup spine of an application.
-This is a pattern where your application loads up config data, starts worker processes and loads the bulk of the subsystems to be used.
+This is a pattern where your application loads up configuration data, starts worker processes and loads the bulk of the subsystems to be used.

 While many projects will have a simple cli startup sequence, that does not constitute a spine pattern.
 Most projects should not have what would be considered a *Spine* pattern, this pattern should be thought of as a pattern that itself is used to app-merge many other projects.

-This is also a reason why loading config data or starting an async loop should not happen in the `__init__` function for any *Sub*.
+This is also a reason why loading configuration data or starting an async loop should not happen in the `__init__` function for any *Sub*.

 This is yet another opportunity to cover the fact that all projects should be small and brought together in tight efficient ways.
+Here are a few things that are commonly done inside of a *Spine* pattern:

 * Set up the core data structures used by the application
 * Load up `conf` and read in the application configuration